 Want to pay just a monthly fee to pitch your campaigns to influencers?

 With Intellifluence, brands pay for access to the influencer network.
-Brands can search the influencers available, and find great matches.
+Brands can search the influencers available from a large pool of influencers, and find great matches to carry out a social media influencer marketing campaign.
 Pitches are made through the platform, as well.
 In return for the fees, you get analytics for your campaigns, and a promise of safer transactions.
-That’s because Intellifluence collects the agreed-upon contract amount and won’t release it until the influencer can demonstrate the campaign has been accomplished.
+That’s because Intellifluence collects the agreed-upon contract amount and won’t release it until the influencer can demonstrate the campaign has been published.
 Of course, it also means your work won’t begin until you’ve funded the campaign.
-Bad actors are removed from the platform.
+Bad actors are removed from the platform to make way for high-quality content creators.
 This way, nobody gets scammed and there’s a referee if needed.
-Influencers are vetted, and Intellifluence campaigns can be on a wide variety of forums.
+Influencers are vetted, and Intellifluence campaigns can be on a wide variety of forums rather than just offering space for an Instagram influencer campaign.

 Major brands: 1-800-petmeds, HomeAdvisor.